 Terminating or dissolving employment agreements

-The UWV only accepts your request when you have complied with the duty to report and consulted the trade unions and possibly your own works council.
+The UWV only accepts your request when you have complied with the duty to report, and consulted the trade unions and possibly your own works council.
 You can only terminate or dissolve the employment agreements a month after reporting the intention.
-This is not required if the trade unions have declared in writing that they have been consulted and that they are in agreement with the collective redundancies.
+This is not required if the trade unions have declared in writing that they have been consulted and that they agree with the collective redundancies.

 Questions relating to this article?